-Splitting your humbucker pickup is one of the easiest modifications you could perform on your guitar.
-Today, we’re going to show you Seymour Duncan Custom Custom coil splitting in a few easy steps.
+One of the easiest modifications you can perform on your guitar is splitting your humbucker pickup.
+Today, we’re going to show you Seymour Duncan Custom Custom coil splitting, in just a few easy steps.
 The Custom Custom is a high-output pickup that’s well suited for the coil-splitting modification, and it should result in an extra usable tone that you can access at any time.
 It works well to give you that extra push to help you stand out in a solo, or provide a twangy rhythm tone.

-With the assistance of the diagrams below, we’ll walk you through a few simple steps that will allow you to complete the Seymour Duncan Custom Custom coil splitting modification.
+We’ll walk you through a few simple steps that will allow you to complete the Seymour Duncan Custom Custom coil splitting modification, with the assistance of the diagrams below.

 What is Coil Splitting?

 It’s a term we use to name what is essentially shorting out one of the two coils inside the pickup, using a ground wire and a switch, along with the two wires that are tied together and taped off, when you install most humbuckers.
 Coil splitting will not result in any physical damage to your humbucker.
 If you do not have a humbucker with four colored wires and one bare wire, you will not be able to complete this modification.